30+ Reasons to Be Thankful This Thanksgiving

 Nature is quite the artist, and there’s no better way to admire her handiwork than by watching the colours change on the trees.
 A nature walk or drive to see the beautiful changing fall foliage is the perfect compliment to a Thanksgiving dinner.

-Here are the best places to see fall colours in Canada.
+Check out the best places to see fall colours in Canada.

 Facetime and Skype

 Technology brings us so many gifts, but perhaps none are as meaningful as the ability to see our loved ones even when they can’t physically be with us.
-Thankfully, we have Facetime, Skype, and other apps to bring in far-off grandparents, cousins, children and friends.
+Thankfully, we have Zoom, Skype, and other apps to bring in far-off grandparents, cousins, children and friends.

 The roof over your head